Bjerring/Bjerring.github.io/_posts/2019-11-07-the-yield-curve-and-its-components.markdown

 In a box and whiskers plot, the centre line in the box is the median, the edges of the box are the lower and upper quartiles (25th and 75th percentile), whilst the whiskers highlight the last data point within a distance of 1.5 x (upper – lower quartile) from the lower and upper quartiles.

-In addition, we can observe that the correlation decreases according to difference in maturity
+In addition, we can observe that the correlation decreases according to the difference in maturity
 ![swap_heatmap](/assets/images/yield_curve/heatmap.png)

 ## PCA Decomposition

-The central idea of principal component analysis (PCA) is to reduce the dimensionality of a data set consisting of a large number of interrelated variables, while retaining as much as possible of the variation present in the data set.
+The central idea of principal component analysis (PCA) is to reduce the dimensionality of a data set consisting of a large number of interrelated variables, while retaining as much of the variation present in the data set as possible.
 PCA is often used to explain the drivers of interests rates and the potential risk inherent from these.

 We see that the first 3 principal components account for almost all of the variance in the our data, and thus we should just be able to use these three components to reconstruct our initial dataset while retaining most of the characteristics of it.